 For several months, we were pleased with the child’s progress, his diction, his interest in homework and in cricket.

 In the afternoon, he came home in tears.
-He tore up the paper that contained the dinosaur’s picture and description while I watched him in amazement.
+He tore up the paper that contained the dinosaur’s picture and description while I watched him in dismay.

 “The teacher said” he heaved through tears, “the teacher said that dinosaur is not a creation of God.
 It’s a lie because it is not mentioned in the Bible”.